 If you do decide to try these home remedies for hot spots, do be aware that your dog will likely find the area uncomfortable when touched and may snap.

-There are countless other home remedies for hot spots mentioned online.
+There’s no shortage of other home remedies for hot spots mentioned online.
 Most are likely to do no harm, although some may slow healing.
 Oatmeal baths, for instance, are soothing but the area is far too itchy for this to work.
 Plus, regular wetting of the area is likely to make it worse.

 Diluted apple cider vinegar is another commonly recommended home remedy for hot spots.
 But due to the acidity of vinegar, it’s likely to be painful to apply and there are other more suitable solutions.